signum-network/public-resources/README.md

 ```
 **Recommendations:**
 - You must keep the `title` and `description` short
-- `URL` must be the official link of the website
+- `URL` must be the link of the website
 - We recommend the following for the image `(img)`
+  - Logo
   - Size: `75x75`
   - File type: `.jpg` `.png` `.webp`